 - Set up the Kanban Board

-- Coaching Corner: Why are exit agreements important?
+- Coaching Corner: Why are Exit Agreements/Policies Important?

 Set up the Kanban Board

 Note: Access the settings through the gear menu.
 Note that settings through this app are per project.
-All settings, including column mapping, are per project.
+Project administrators may only change app settings in projects they administer.

 You can set the board to change its data with your global project picker, or you can choose a specific project or group of projects to work from.
 If you choose the Follow Global Project Setting, then the contents of the board will change according to your global project picker.
 Select Choose a Specific Project if you want to see another project's work, regardless of your global project setting.